How much is your car worth?

 According to The Car Book by Jack Gillis, the RX Series is less expensive to operate than the Ascent because it costs $164 less to do the manufacturer’s suggested maintenance for 50,000 miles.
 Typical repairs cost much less on the RX Series than the Ascent, including $414 less for front struts.

-The Lexus RX Series outsold the Subaru Ascent by over two to one during 2018.
+The Lexus RX Series outsold the Subaru Ascent by 35% during 2019.

 © 1991-2018 Advanta-STAR Automotive Research.
 All rights reserved.